PKU-YuanGroup/LanguageBind/README.md

 * [CLIP4Clip](https://github.com/ArrowLuo/CLIP4Clip) An open source Video-Text retrieval framework.

 ## 🔒 License
+* The majority of this project is released under the MIT license as found in the [LICENSE](https://github.com/PKU-YuanGroup/LanguageBind/blob/main/LICENSE) file.
+* The dataset of this project is released under the CC-BY-NC 4.0 license as found in the [DATASET_LICENSE](https://github.com/PKU-YuanGroup/LanguageBind/blob/main/DATASET_LICENSE) file.

 ## ✏️ Citation
 If you find our paper and code useful in your research, please consider giving a star :star: and citation :pencil::